 Psychologically, men who suffer from a hormonal imbalance can experience mental fatigue, irritability, lack of motivation, and depression.
 Declining hormone levels in middle-aged men has also been linked to prostate and heart disease, elevated cholesterol, and angina.

 The good news is that diet, exercise, stress management, and natural therapies along with a medically prescribed program of natural bio-identical hormones can safely boost testosterone levels and actually reverse the ageing process.

 Erectile dysfunction and low libido is commonly associated with low testosterone levels, although it can still occur in a man with normal testosterone.
 Establishing an erection is a function of having sexual arousal (libido) and adequate blood flow.
 A deficiency in either or both of these areas will lead to erectile dysfunction.
-At Balance Medical Center, we assess the entire hormonal symphony using a comprehensive program that considers lifestyle elements, nutritional supplements and hormonal balancing to improve erectile dysfunction.
+Our comprehensive program assesses the entire hormonal landscape, considering lifestyle elements, nutritional supplements, and hormonal balancing to improve erectile dysfunction.